 At Drayton Park, we consider keeping children safe and promoting their welfare to be one of our highest priorities.
 We expect all staff and volunteers to share this commitment.
-Our commitment is a matter of culture as well as process.
+For us, safeguarding is a matter of culture as well as process.
 We follow best practice in recruiting both staff and volunteers and vet everyone who has regular contact with children.
 We ensure that our staff are well trained and regularly updated on best practice in keeping children safe.
 We review staff knowledge and understanding on a regular basis.
 We ensure that our whole school safeguarding practice is reviewed annually by Governors and biennially by the Local Authority.
 We write a safeguarding action plan and are continually seeking to improve our practice.
 We teach children how to keep themselves safe, especially online.
 We develop trusting, nurturing relationships with children and listen to them openly and without judgement.
 We provide information and support to parents around safeguarding their children and communities.

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding and Child Protection Policy.
 Statutory guidance for schools from the Government is available here.
 We actively support the Government's Prevent Agenda to counter radicalism and extremism.